awsdocs/aws-iotanalytics-developer-guide/doc_source/automate-custom-container.md

    }
    ```

-1. Create a role that gives access permissions to Amazon SageMaker and AWS IoT Analytics, using the file `role1.json` that you downloaded\.
+1. Create a role that gives access permissions to SageMaker and AWS IoT Analytics, using the file `role1.json` that you downloaded\.

    ```
    aws iam create-role --role-name container-execution-role --assume-role-policy-document file://role1.json